Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

-To further investigate the applicability, we made a preliminary study on the industrial case studies.
-First, we found that, since \evo mainly addresses REST APIs and does not directly support any RPC mechanism (e.g., such as Apache Thrift) yet, in order to employ \evo on their services, our industrial partner needed to implement an additional REST layer to link to the Thrift functions.
-As they mentioned, building such links was rather straightforward as each REST endpoint could map to one RPC function.
-However, the manual work with the additional layer might bring new problems, and without a native RPC support, the effectiveness of \evo might be limited.
+\evo can be applied for automating test case generation for industrial APIs.
+But, in order to better support such automation, there still exist some challenges which require both researchers and industrial partners to address.
+With the first experiment using \evo \vfirst in 2021, we found that, since \evo mainly addresses REST APIs and did not directly support any RPC mechanism (e.g., such as Apache Thrift) yet, in order to employ \evo on their services, our industrial partner needed to implement an additional REST layer.
+This was implemented based on one-to-one mapping from each RPC function to a REST endpoint.
+Building such a layer was rather straightforward.
+However, the manual work with the additional layer might bring new problems, and without a native RPC support, the effectiveness of \evo might be limited (e.g., strategies specific to REST domain might not work for the services developed with RPC).
+Therefore, we developed a native white-box fuzzing for RPC APIs~\cite{zhang2023rpc} (supported in \evo \vsecond~\cite{zenodo161evomaster}) that is currently deployed in the testing pipelines at Meituan.